sobjornstad/AnkiLPCG/README.md

 the Windows x86 MSI installer.
 Installation is straightforward and works just like installing any other program.

-Once you've gotten Python installed (if necessary), you're ready to run LPCG: just double-click on lpcg.py to get started.
-No installation of LPCG itself is required, so simply put the file in a convenient place to run when desired.

-On Linux and Mac OS X, you may need to set the script as executable first.
+On Linux and Mac OS X, you may need to set the script as executable.
 (You'll know this if you attempt to run it and nothing happens or a text editor opens instead.)
 You can either do this through your file browser (details depend on your computer), or universally by opening a terminal (Applications -> Utilities -> Terminal on a Mac), typing *sudo chmod 755*, then a space, then dragging and dropping the script onto the terminal window, and finally pressing Enter.

 Setting a Custom Anki Location
 ==============================